begleynk/kafkadmin/README.md

 The purpose of this API is to support some actions that are currently not available in many open source client libraries.
 Eventually, hopefully, it should become irrelevant.

 *NOTE*
 This is by no means production ready.
-There are definitely security vulnerabilities and a plethora of unsupported features.
+This was a fun little side side side project that is not maintained.

 ## Installation